deforum-art/deforum/README.md

 # Create an instance of the Deforum class
 dd = Deforum()

-# Use dd instance to call generate function with the values prompt, max_frames, and strength
+# Use dd instance to call animate_simple function with the values prompt, max_frames, and strength
-dd.generate(
+dd.animate_simple(
     prompt="Cat Sushi",
     max_frames=80,
-    strength=0.5,
+    run_strength=0.5,
 )
 ```